mattmo0re/Viveye./README.md

 ## Features

 - **Beat-first workflow** – import a beat via drag-and-drop or file picker and immediately monitor tempo and length.
+- **Tempo intelligence** – automatic BPM and downbeat detection locks the session grid without touching the instrumental.
 - **Guided vocal capture** – one-click record with live monitoring, waveform-safe buffering, and automatic take management.
 - **Premium processing** powered by the Web Audio API:
   - Three-band equaliser tuned for vocal sculpting.
   - Transparent dynamics control with configurable compressor parameters.
   - Tempo-synced delay with feedback and mix control.
   - Lush algorithmic reverb with adjustable tail length and decay.
+- **Instrumental preservation** – the imported beat bypasses vocal effects so its dynamics and tempo remain pristine.
+- **Flow alignment** – quantise recorded takes to the detected beat grid for effortless on-tempo playback and export.
 - **Master-ready output** – real-time mix adjustments feed a mastering chain that you can export as a high-quality WebM file with a single click.
 - **Responsive, modern UI** – clean panels keep the focus on the sound while staying usable on desktops and tablets.
 - **Track overview** – dedicated beat and vocal lanes surface statuses at a glance so you can stay organised before mixing.